gradle/gradle/design-docs/features/composite-build/tooling-api-model/progress-listener/README.md

 ### Implementation notes

 The `org.gradle.tooling.ProgressListener` is the so called original logging-derived progress listener.
-These events are created by using the `ProgressLogger`.
+These events are currently created by using the `ProgressLogger` API.
+The plan is to reconstruct the `ProgressLogger` calls from events received on a `org.gradle.tooling.ProgressListener` listener.
+There are some open issues with this implementation approach.

 ### Test coverage

-### Documentation
+- compare progress events created by retrieving a model directly from a ProjectConnection and with the composite's GradleConnection API
+  - events should be the same
+  - compare with a single build
+  - compare with 3 builds in a composite

 ### Open issues